Will Philadelphia region be able to meet Biden's new vaccination goal?

 Delaware County officials are hoping for more doses to help meet the president's goal.

-"Given a county this size, close to Philadelphia and other surrounding communities that are densely populated, we should be much higher than we're getting," said Holy.
+"Given a county this size, close to Philadelphia and other surrounding communities that are densely populated, we should be much higher than we're getting," said Holt.

 -- The Associated Press contributed to this report.